 The Thomas E. Golden, Jr. Fellowship in Faith & Science was established in 2001 and is made possible by the vision and generosity of the late Thomas E. Golden, Jr. '51 BE, '52 M. Eng.
 An underlying question informing the Fellowship, and posed to us by the donor himself, is "Can 21st century science brings us closer to God?"
 Mr. Golden, a civil engineer by training at Yale, was fascinated by the interplay, tensions and harmonies of science and faith.

 The Judge Guido Calabresi Fellowship in Religion & Law was established to advance the Catholic intellectual program at Saint Thomas More in the area of religion and the law.
-The fellowship is made possible through the generosity of The Lehrman Institute, in recognition of Hon.
+The fellowship is in recognition of Hon.
 Guido Calabresi '53, '58 LL.B., former Dean of Yale Law School and member of the Saint Thomas More Board of Trustees.

-This lecture is named in memory of Rev. Robert L. Beloin, 7th Catholic Chaplain at Yale University, who dramatically expanded Catholic life on Yale’s campus, built the Thomas E. Golden, Jr. Center, and created opportunities for faith-based innovations to address pressing social challenges.
+This lecture is named in memory of Rev. Robert L. Beloin, 7th Catholic Chaplain at Yale University, who dramatically expanded Catholic life on Yale’s campus, spearheaded the capital campaign that raised funds to build the Thomas E. Golden, Jr. Center, and created opportunities for faith-based innovations to address pressing social challenges.